 Labor Day is a celebration of the performance of American workers over the years.
 Independence Day is a celebration to remember the independence of 13 American colonies.

-The first Monday of September is celebrated as Labor Day while, The 4th of July is celebrated as Independence Day in the USA.
+The first Monday of September is Labor Day, while The 4th of July is Independence Day in the USA.

 Comparison Table